 Today, I made my final payment to them (plus a little extra).
 After three months of not getting my haircut, not going shopping, and not partying at all, I have handed over $4,700 of cold hard cash to Mom and Dad.
 The number is shocking, even to me.
 Here’s a breakdown of my payments:

 June 24 – $600

 Handing over the cash today was surreal.
 Not only because this debt is finally over and done with but because of what still lies ahead.
 See, this debt was different than my other debts.
 I owed it to family, there was no interest, and essentially no due date.

-So long, #7 on my On a Budget list!
-I think it’s time to write out a second debt repayment plan for September – December… stay tuned.
+So long, #7 on my list!
+I think it’s time to write out a second debt repayment plan for September – December.
+Stay tuned.